grapestone5321/Kaggle-Courses-Python/README.md

 - Submodules

+We've seen that modules contain variables which can refer to functions or values.
+Something to be aware of is that they can also have variables referring to other modules.

 - Oh the places you'll go, oh the objects you'll see

 - Three tools for understanding strange objects